 Proxies received at any time before the Annual Meeting, and not revoked or superseded before being voted, will be voted at the Annual Meeting.
 If a proxy indicates a specification, it will be in accordance with the specification.
-If no specification is indicated, the proxy will be voted for approval of the election of the directors recommended by the Board of Directors; for approval of the Company's 2022 Equity Incentive Plan; for the amendment and restatement of our Amended and Restated Articles of Incorporation to increase the number of authorized Shares of Class A and Class C common stock; for approval, on an advisory basis, of the company's independent registered public accountants for the fiscal year ending December 31, 2022; and, in the discretion of the persons named in the proxy, to transact such other business that may properly come before the meeting, or any adjournments or postponements of the meeting.
+If no specification is indicated, the proxy will be voted for approval of the election of the directors recommended by the Board of Directors; for approval of the Company's 2022 Equity Incentive Plan; for the amendment and restatement of our Amended and Restated Articles of Incorporation to increase the number of authorized Shares of Class A and Class C common stock; for approval, on an advisory basis, of the compensation of the Company's named executive officers; for the appointment of Deloitte & Touche LLP as the Company's independent registered public accountants for the fiscal year ending December 31, 2022; and, in the discretion of the persons named in the proxy, to transact such other business that may properly come before the meeting, or any adjournments or postponements of the meeting.
 You may also vote in person by ballot at the Annual Meeting.